apache/airflow/dev/README_RELEASE_AIRFLOW.md

 ### Prepare the vote artifacts

-If API clients are released in this airflow version:
+If API clients are to be released in this airflow version:

 - Set environment variables (useful for the rest of the process)